rlunar/valkey-php/docs/content/strings.md

 An array of keys, or an undefined number of parameters, each a key: *key1* *key2* *key3* ... *keyN*

-*Note*: If you are connecting to Redis server >= 4.0.0 you can remove a key with the `unlink` method in the exact same way you would use `del`.
-The Redis [unlink](https://redis.io/commands/unlink) command is non-blocking and will perform the actual deletion asynchronously.
+*Note*: If you are connecting to Valkey server >= 4.0.0 you can remove a key with the `unlink` method in the exact same way you would use `del`.
+The Valkey [unlink](https://redis.io/commands/unlink) command is non-blocking and will perform the actual deletion asynchronously.

 #### *Return value*